 Within the Festival, there will also be an Instagram photo contest.
 You only have to upload your photograph related to the Festival during the event with the tag #DBEmotions or #DragonBoatBanyoles, and you can win lots of prizes and discounts.
-To sign on, you can send an e-mail to firstname.lastname@example.org or call: +34 972 580 639
+To sign up, you can send an e-mail to firstname.lastname@example.org or call: +34 972 580 639

 This festival is organised by the Banyoles Swimming Club, Dragon Boat Emotions and Agenda Sports&Elements.
 The goal is to announce and promote an activity which, apart from being a very healthy sports discipline, is a great resource for companies in order to boost motivation and team work, and a leisure activity which people around the globe are passionate about.